vsaverin/utils-deploy-configs/README.md

 - **ELK**
   - *config*
     - *logstash*
-        - `Logstash.conf`: Standart logstash config with logs settings
+        - `Logstash.conf`: Can be used to read logs from .json file
+        - `Logstash_from_http.conf`: Can be used to send logs via http API
         - `Logstash.yml`: Standart logstash config with hosts settings
     - *elasticsearch*
         - `elasticsearch.yml`: Elasticsearch main configuration file